Memories of Early Days

 The building was up and occupied by then, so I was able to help with some of the painting and laying floor tile.
 I was called as Branch President in 1971.
 Shortly after, the Cultural Hall addition was added, along with the Relief Society room, kitchen, stage and Baptismal font.

+Dalton-Killinger Construction was the general contractor with Bill Cornwell as the local supervising architect.
 The construction went pretty smoothly until the gym floor was laid in the Cultural Hall.
 The wooden floor was put in without allowing for humid conditions here.
 After it was completed, the center of the floor began to raise since there was no room for expansion.
 The floor had to be redone.
 It later was covered with carpeting to tone down the noise when sports events were played.

 ...
 Shortly after the completion of the addition, I was called to be district executive secretary, and Harold Bodon was called to be Branch President.